 Back in 2001 this was my first attempt at a website and it's still going nearly 20 years later in 2020!
 I recently printed off the contents and amazingly it came to over 500 pages!
 Someone recently told me that it was like "opening up a tardis" of information!

-I'm always looking to improve the site so please give me as much feedback as possible! - I WOULD LIKE MORE SO DON'T BE AFRAID TO MAKE SUGGESTIONS!
+I'm always looking to improve the website so please give me as much feedback as possible! - I WOULD LIKE MORE SO DON'T BE AFRAID TO MAKE SUGGESTIONS!

 The BAC 1-11 has been the most successful "classic" British built jet airliner.
 235 aircraft were built in the UK with a further 9 completed in Romania.
 The British Aircraft Corporation should have sold many more of these fine aeroplanes, but for one reason or another it wasn't to be!